nyx-space/hifitime/README.md

  * [x] Julian dates and Modified Julian dates
  * [x] Clock drift via oscillator stability for simulation of time measuring hardware (via the `simulation` feature)
  * [ ] **TODO**: UTC representation with ISO8601 formatting (and parsing in that format)
+ * [ ] Support for custom representations of time (e.g. NASA GMAT Modified Julian Date)
+ * [ ] Trivial support of other time representations, such as TDT

 Almost all examples are validated with external references, as detailed on a test-by-test basis.